-You see, it wasn’t really considered the acceptable thing to do.
+So travel wasn’t really considered the acceptable thing to do.
 Instead, I should settle down, have babies, and why don’t I have a man yet?

 Blah, blah, blah.

-And last year, my dream of walking the Camino de Santiago became a reality, and I walked it from St Jean Pied du Port to Finisterre, wild camping most of the way, eating delicious food when I could afford it, and meeting a variety of people from all different nationalities along the way.
+In 2016, my dream of walking the Camino de Santiago became a reality, and I walked it from St Jean Pied du Port to Finisterre, wild camping most of the way, eating delicious food when I could afford it, and meeting a variety of people from all different nationalities along the way.

-Thus began my journey of self discovery, finding out that I had more skills and stubborness than I’d ever dreamed of.
 I faced my fears on a daily basis.
 I hiked, hitch-hiked, wandered through cities whose first language wasn’t my own, camped, got rained on, boiled under hot suns, rode trains and buses and discovered that you don’t have to stay where you were born.